On discrete symmetries of the cube of smoothings: Preliminaries

 We review some basics on the construction of the Khovanov complex.
 A good introduction to Khovanov homology can be found in \cite{BN} or \cite{TUR}.

-Suppose we have a good link diagram of a polygonal link.
+Suppose we have a diagram $\mathcal{D}$ of an oriented link $L$.
 Denote by $k_+$ (resp. $k_{-}$) the number of crossings with a positive (resp. negative) sign and let $k=k_{+}+k_{-}$.
-At every crossing, the diagram may be locally transformed (resolved) by a 1-\textbf{smoothing} or a 0-\textbf{smoothing}, see Figure \ref{fig3}.
+At every crossing, the diagram may be locally transformed (resolved) by a 0-\emph{smoothing} or a 1-\emph{smoothing}, see Figure \ref{fig1}.

-Applying one of the two resolutions at every crossing of the diagram $\mathcal{D}$, we are left with a disjoint union of circles (an unlink diagram) that we call a \textbf{smoothing} of $\mathcal{D}$.
+Applying one of the two resolutions at every crossing of the diagram $\mathcal{D}$, we are left with a disjoint union of circles (an unlink diagram) that we call a \emph{resolution} or a \emph{smoothing} of $\mathcal{D}$.
 A $k$-crossing diagram has $2^{k}$ smoothings, labeled by words $\mathbf{v}\in \{0,1\}^{k}$.
 Here $\mathbf{v}_{l}=1$ (resp. $\mathbf{v}_{l}=0$) if at the $l$-th crossing, the 1-smoothing (resp. the 0-smoothing) has been applied.

-The set $\{0,1\}^{k}$ is the vertex set of a $k$-dimensional hypercube, with edges between every two words that differ exactly at one place.
-We draw the cube in a skewered manner, so that all vertices whose sum of coordinates equals $i$ have the same $x$-coordinate $i-k_{-}$ (see Figure \ref{fig4}).
+The set $\{0,1\}^{k}$ is the vertex set of a $k$-dimensional hypercube $Q_k$, with edges between every two words that differ exactly at one place.
+We draw the cube in a skewered manner, so that all vertices whose sum of coordinates equals $i$ have the same $x$-coordinate $i-k_{-}$ (see Figure \ref{fig2}).
 Let $\Gamma _{\mathbf{v}}$ denote the smoothing labeled by a word $\mathbf{v}$, and let $c_{\mathbf{v}}$ denote the number of components of $\Gamma _{\mathbf{v}}$.
 Denote by $r_{\mathbf{v}}$ the number of $1$'s in the word $\mathbf{v}$.
 The unnormalised Jones polynomial of the link with a diagram $\mathcal{D}$ is given by The ``usual'' Jones polynomial may be obtained from the Jones polynomial $J(\mathcal{D})(q)=\frac{\widehat{J}(\mathcal{D})(q)}{q+q^{-1}}$ by the substitution $q=-t^{\frac{1}{2}}$.